 Lafayette was settled in the late 1700s by French Catholics who were exiled from Canada.
 In search of freedom, the Acadians—or Cajuns as they became known—not only created a new life for themselves, they created one of the most distinctive and authentic cultures in the United States.
 Today, Louisiana’s Cajun culture still revolves around faith, food, music and French heritage, and one of the best ways to immerse yourself is at Festival International de Louisiane, the country’s biggest international music and arts festival.
-Every April, artists from more than 20 French-speaking countries as well as 300,000 festival goers flock to Parc International in Downtown Lafayette for a five-day homage.

 At Wednesday’s opening ceremony, local French students fly the flags of each participating country, commencing five days of workshops, exhibits, fanfare and performances by nearly 75 artists.

 Concerts range from traditional jazz, blues and zydeco to exotic and avant-garde.
 Check out the above video for this year's music line-up or click here for the full list.

 “We attend the festival every year,” says Jenny Gautreaux, a local resident whose children are enrolled in their school’s French language immersion program.
 “We love that our kids get exposed to so many colorful costumes, interesting musical instruments and amazing cultures from around the world.
 And it’s right here in our backyard.”